Wednesday, February 29, 2012

 Contact says that since the Thompson Twins broke up the early 1990s, Curry "has become an in-demand furniture artist, known as Miss Pokeno, and she is currently renovating an art space in London with her husband Jimmy Cauty, who was once a member of chart-topping band the Klf."

-Hadn't heard about this latest career change (when I last I heard she was doing something in New Zealand).
+Hadn't caught wind of this latest career change (when I last I heard she was doing something in New Zealand).
 But let's hope the chair is a bigger hit than the last time she created something for Deb -- the single "I Want That Man," which failed to make Billboard's Hot 100 back in 1989.
 Love 'em both -- fun to hear they're still in touch.

 UPDATE: A friend who works in PR writes to tell me that the Thompson Twins -- well, Tom Bailey and Alannah -- have just signed to 401K Music: